DragosAnca/CatalogEx/GradeBook/README.md

 6) add necessary code to translate a point grade to a letter grade where A = greater than 90, B = greater than 80, C = greater than 70, D = greater than 60 and anything below  60 is an F

+7) Add OOP into the equation, make it possible for having an InMemoryBook and a DiskBook which would save stuff on disk

+8) Add grades to a text file on a new line for each grade introduced  by the user

 If you want to learn more about creating good readme files then refer the following [guidelines](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-a-readme?view=azure-devops).
 You can also seek inspiration from the below readme files:
 - [ASP.NET Core](https://github.com/aspnet/Home)
 - [Visual Studio Code](https://github.com/Microsoft/vscode)